 The Final Throw of the Dice

 Things looked bad for the French bike parts industry.
 The year was 1984, and the market was rapidly changing; the reign of French components, once so dominant in the bike boom, was now being eroded by competition from Europe and Japan.
 The remarkable rise in popularity of BMX and mountain bikes had also taken them by surprise, leaving them lagging behind the innovations of Shimano and the powerhouse of the German conglomerate Sachs.
-Creating Spidel was the last throw of the dice for four of the most famous parts companies that were based in France and had long traditions of making components.
+Creating Spidel in 1977 was the last throw of the dice for four of the most famous parts companies that were based in France and had long traditions of making components.

 The Four Firms